Graduate Assistantships Resource Center

 • Meet the academic qualifications as specified by the GA job code.

-• Meet appropriate verbal test scores if English in not the primary language.
+• Meet appropriate verbal test scores if English is not the GA's primary language.

 • Maintain an overall minimum grade point average (GPA) and degree program GPA of 3.00.